ExpediaGroup/housekeeping/README.md

         }
       }

-To accompany the custom `LegacyReplicaPath` implementation the user should extend the `LegacyReplicaPathRepository` interface providing the custom `LegacyReplicaPath` implementation as a generic type argument.
+To accompany the custom `LegacyReplicaPath` implementation you should extend the `LegacyReplicaPathRepository` interface providing the custom `LegacyReplicaPath` implementation as a generic type argument.
 This simplifies the creation of a `CrudRepository` for your `LegacyReplicaPath`.
 For example:

       public interface MyJobLegacyReplicaPathRepository